elypia/elypiai/CONTRIBUTING.md

 [A single definition to put in our list.][define-result]
 [List of results the wrapper will return.][define-result-set]

-You can see we used a custom deseralize in this object.
-They're helpful when APIs can return data in ways that do not appear ideal, for example numbers as strings, or an empty string instead of null like the case above.
+You can see we used a custom deseralizer in this object.
+They're helpful when APIs can return data in ways that are not ideal for Java developers, for example numbers as strings, or an empty string instead of null like the case above.
 Several deseralizers have been predefined in the common library for GSON and JAXB including the `NullEmptyDeseralizer` which will deseralize empty Strings as `null` instead.

 ### Creating the Service
-Once all entities have been created, we have to make a service class, the service usuaully isn't exposed to the user, this is just so Retrofit can build requests and map responses for us.
+Once all entities have been created, we have to make a service class, the service usually isn't exposed to the user, this is just so Retrofit can build requests and map responses for us.

-Usually you'd expect to see one method for each endpoint, don't create overloads in the service class as that belongs in the wrapper class which will be made later; all service methods should return a `Call<>` object.
+Usually you'd expect to see one method for each endpoint, don't create overloads in the service class as that belongs in the wrapper class which will be made later; all service methods should return a `Call<?>` object.

 [Example UrbanDictionary service with a single endpoint.][ud-service]